pylipp/financeager/README.md

 Click the "Show settings" button (gear icon) in the toolbar or type CTRL-E.
 In the popup you can modify category and file saving settings.
 Click the "Categories" tab:
 You can organize categories here.
-Remember to press "Apply" after you made a change.
-Otherwise changes will be lost if you click OK.
+If you press "Apply", you can set several changes without closing the window.
+If you click "OK", changes are set.
+If you click "Cancel", changes are discarded.
 Click the "File saving" tab:
 You can specify a file name to save the current sheet to.
 You can also set if you want Financeager to autosave at exit.